 Side Effects and Recommended Use

 The side effects of licorice root are primarily connected to glycyrrhizin, so if any of them concern you, DGL licorice is probably the best option.
-Don’t consume licorice root extract if you’re pregnant, as it may increase risk of early deliver or miscarriage, or if you have heart, liver or kidney issues.
+Never consume licorice root extract if you’re pregnant, as it may increase risk of early deliver or miscarriage, or if you have heart, liver or kidney issues.

 If you do consume licorice root extract, the recommended dosage is a maximum of six grams a day when used for a 130-pound person in order to limit the amount of glycyrrhizin.
 (26) Side effects to watch for include edema, high blood pressure, low potassium levels and chronic fatigue.
 (25) Also, stop taking licorice root two weeks before surgery, as it may interfere with blood pressure control during surgical procedures.
 (25)